 Biomedical research is defined as studies designed to determine the consequences for individuals and communities of specific preventive or therapeutic measures and/or invasive procedures, and studies concerning human health-related behaviour and/or experiences in a variety of circumstances and environments.

 Most protocols undergo one or more rounds of revisions prior to being cleared.
 Within a week after reviewing the application, the REB contacts the researcher by email with the questions and comments raised by the reviewers.
 If revisions are minor, these can be carried out quite quickly in an expedited fashion.
 Researchers should allow at least 4 weeks for the review process for minimal risk research to be completed.
 The timeliness of review of an application is highly dependent on the submission of a complete application and that the information in the application is clearly described in terms that an educated person from outside of the field of the research can understand.

 Revisions are submitted by email to the Office of Research Ethics, unless otherwise noted.
 Researchers respond to the comments in one document, and edit the original application using track changes.
 Both documents (the responses to the comments and the revised application) must be submitted to the office before the responses will be reviewed.

 When the final clearance has been obtained, researchers are notified by email by the Chair of the REB (student supervisors are copied on this correspondence).
-This is followed by a formal letter listing the terms of the approval.
+This is followed by a formal letter listing the terms of the clearance.
 For research funding awarded 'pending ethics approval', an email is sent to the Office of Research and Innovation Services indicating ethics clearance, whereupon they authorize the opening of research accounts.
 Ethics clearances are issued for a maximum period of 12 months only.

 In some cases, "outstanding materials" is given where a document, such as the approval letter from a school board or hospital, has not been received by the researcher prior to submission to the REB.
 Final clearance is given once the document has been received by the Office of Research Ethics.